nstack/stackhut/README.md

 # Getting started
 ## Installing the toolkit

 All releases found on this repo's [release page](https://github.com/stackhut/stackhut/releases).
+Detailed install instructions can be found in the [User Manual](http://docs.stackhut.com/getting_started/installation.html).

+_Note_ - StackHut requires [Docker](www.docker.com) to be installed  - on OSX/Windows download [Docker Toolbox](https://www.docker.com/docker-toolbox) and on Linux we recommend using your distro version.

 ### Binary/Standalone Install